Cool off with this sweet, tart, and refreshing agua de Jamaica. You'll soon see why hibiscus iced tea is such a popular drink in Mexico.

 Look for flor de Jamaica in the ethnic section of your usual grocery store, at Hispanic markets, or online.

-You can drink this tea unsweetened for a more tangy version.
-There are so many health benefits to this species of hibiscus!
-A lot of the time, we drink plain agua de Jamaica in place of water.
+You can drink this hibiscus tea recipe unsweetened for a more tangy version.
+There are so many health benefits to this species of flower!

 Yes.
 If you prefer to drink this tea hot, serve it immediately after steeping as you would with other teas.
 Although you won't find it served this way in Mexico, the flavor is delicious hot or cold.